jamesbachini/Selective-Disclosure-KYC/QUICKSTART.md

 - Make sure you deployed and initialized the contract
 - Check CONTRACT_ID in .env files matches deployed contract

-### "Freighter not installed"
-- Install Freighter browser extension
+### Wallet connection issues
+- Install a supported Stellar wallet (Freighter, xBull, or Albedo)
+- Make sure the wallet is unlocked
-- Refresh the page
+- Refresh the page if the wallet modal doesn't appear

 ### "Backend connection failed"
 - Ensure backend is running on port 3001